divyankachaudhari/divyankachaudhari.github.io/resume25.md

 ---
 # Resume

 This is my short resume but I highly suggest you to look around this website and follow the pages linked on the sidebar to know me better.
-I'll be interning as a SWE intern at Google next summer  (why does that matter? because until fall of 2022, I'll have that under my experience as well).
+I'll be returning as a SWE intern at Google next summer.

 Thank you for your time!